One Day In San Francisco Header

 Cable Car One Day In San Francisco

-#7 Cable Car Ride
+#7 Enjoy a Cable Car Ride

-Get your tickets first!
-They cost $7 and you can book online in advance or buy at the stop.
-The line can take a while and the wind kicks up there, so Irish Coffee might warm you up for the wait!
+The line can take a while and the wind kicks up there, so Irish Coffee at The Buena Vista might warm you up for the wait!

 When you hop on the Cable Car, try to score outside seats, so you can really get the full experience of hanging on while riding down the crazy San Francisco hills.